Chen Zeping (1953– ) is professor

 Chinese Writers in 2010.

-Xue's novel The Last Lover.
+Xue's novel The Last Lover (published in 2014).
 When not translating, she works as

 an acquisitions editor at Syracuse University Press.
 Originally from